-Yup, I really did quit my day job to purse my dream full time.
-No, this is not an April Fools joke.
-Although last year’s was fun in case you missed it.
-I will spend my days helping companies grow confident, competent and creative frontline leaders.
+Yup, I really did quit my day job to pursue my dream full time.
+I will spend my days helping companies eliminate destructive, energy-sucking leadership practices and instead grow confident, competent and creative leaders at every level.

 - Shock – Are you kidding, no one walks away from a great gig like that.
 What about those long-term incentives you’re leaving on the table?

 - Sadness – I’m blessed to have built deep connections with so many people whom I care about deeply.
 We will really miss one another and the outcomes of our collaboration.